The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 What are the Benefits of Hyperbaric Oxygen Therapy?

-There are numerous benefits produced from HBOT.
+There are numerous benefits produced by HBOT.
 The most common benefits people usually seek involve wound healing, anti-aging, and athletic performance.
 Below, we go over those topics.
-To learn more about other HBOT benefits, experience, safety, and science, read Hyperbaric Oxygen Therapy FAQ.
+To learn more about other HBOT benefits, experience, safety, and science, read our article: Hyperbaric Oxygen Therapy FAQ.

 Wound Healing

 In order for bruises, cuts, breaks, and other more serious injuries to heal, your blood has to carry oxygen to the wound.
-Hyperbaric oxygen therapy stimulates vasculogenesis (the creation of new blood vessels), activates the cells that create collagen for skin’s structure and strength, reduces inflammation, and even destroys harmful bacteria that can invade a wound.
+Hyperbaric oxygen therapy stimulates vasculogenesis, the creation of new blood vessels.
+HBOT activates the cells that create collagen for the skin’s structure and strength, reducing inflammation, and even destroying harmful bacteria that can invade a wound.

 Anti-Aging

 As we age, our bodies naturally begin breaking down.
-We experience physical symptoms of aging such as lower muscle levels and greater fat tissue buildup; it not only puts us at risk for injury, but limits independence and decreases our overall life satisfaction.
+We experience physical symptoms of aging such as lower muscle levels and greater fat tissue buildup; it not only puts us at risk for injury but also limits our independence.
 As we get older, we also typically experience wrinkles, greater unwanted toxins and debris in our skin, and slowed healing.
-Mental symptoms, such as declining cognitive skills, is another challenge we face as we age.
+Mental symptoms, such as declining cognitive skills, are another challenge we face as we age.

-Hyperbaric chambers combat these typical aging characteristics by establishing healthy blood circulation, repairing damaged skin cells, regenerating tissue, and fighting infections.
+Aa an off-label use for hyperbaric chambers is to combat these typical aging characteristics by establishing healthy blood circulation, repairing damaged skin cells, regenerating tissue, and fighting infections.

 Athletes